SyedSami-UI/expense-tracker/README.md

 Open [https://expense-tracker-demo.netlify.app/](https://expense-tracker-demo.netlify.app/)

-To view the application in local
+To view the application in local, do the first two steps.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Runs to install the development dependencies

 ### `npm start`